 Determining whether or not something is ‘recyclable’ comes down to one question: can those recycling the rubbish earn a profit when selling on the raw materials that are the end result of the recycling process?

-If the costs of logistics (collection, transport, handling, and storage) and processing (cleaning, shredding, and material conversion) are less than the value of the recycled material, then that item is deemed to be practically recyclable.
-This is the case with most of the packaging you can put in your municipal (or kerbside) recycling.
+If the costs of logistics (collection, transport, handling and storage) and processing (cleaning, shredding and material conversion) are less than the value of the recycled material, then that item is deemed to be ‘practically’ recyclable.
+This is the case with most of the packaging you can put in your municipal (aka kerbside) recycling.

-On the flipside, if it costs more to recycle than what the processed materials will sell for, then most waste management companies won’t accept it.
+On the flipside, if it costs more to recycle an item than what that processed material will sell for, then most waste management companies won’t accept it.
 It’s not that it can’t be recycled; it simply isn’t profitable for them to do so.

-We can recycle the unrecyclable because we work with brands, retailers, and other stakeholders who are willing to fund the process of recycling hard-to-recycle items.
+TerraCycle can recycle the ‘unrecyclable’ because we work with brands, retailers and other stakeholders who are willing to fund the process of recycling hard-to-recycle items.
 We consider this ‘voluntary extended producer responsibility’.

-We collect and recycle hundreds of different waste streams across 21 countries, which results in a complex supply chain.
+TerraCycle collects and recycles hundreds of different waste streams across 21 countries, which results in a complex supply chain.
 We guarantee that all the accepted waste collected through our programs is recycled.
-Our clients are offered Certificates of Recycling, and our contracted partners are free to audit our supply chains either directly or via independent third parties, which we encourage.
+Our clients are offered Certificates of Recycling, and our contracted partners are invited to audit our supply chains either directly or via independent third parties.